-The Monument of the Great Fire of London was built between 1671 and 1677 to commemorate the Great Fire of London which took place in 1666 and to celebrate the rebuilding of the City and stands at the junction of Monument Street and Fish Street Hill in the City of London.
+The Great Fire of London Monument was built between 1671 and 1677 to commemorate the Great Fire of London which took place in 1666 and to celebrate the rebuilding of the City and stands at the junction of Monument Street and Fish Street Hill in the City of London.

 To get to The Monument just get off at Monument Underground Station on the District and Circle lines or London Bridge on the Northern and Jubilee lines.
 There are many coffee shops and restaurants around.
 To get more information, anecdotes and complete historic background click here.

 Somerset House is considered one of the great historic buildings in the whole UK.
 Currently it is an artistic centre designed for the most current audiences.
 It offers a host of events related to contemporary arts and modern day culture.
 Entry is free but you may pay for some of the exhibitions.